How Often Should You Appraise Antiques? Insurance, Estate, Tax

 Reappraise sooner after restoration, damage, reframing, conservation, attribution changes, or newly discovered provenance.

-Estate and tax work: match the valuation date
+Estate and tax: match the date

 Estate appraisals are often tied to a date of death or other estate administration date, so a later insurance report may not answer the estate question.